prosirer/numbertree/Languages/Asian Languages/Indonesian/README.md

 This language uses two scripts: Rumi, an English script which is the more popular variant and Jawi, an Arabic script.
 The table to use will depend on which script the birth name is written in.
-If written in Rumi, the English table found in this Appendix can be used.
+If written in Rumi, the English table can be used to divinate the name.
 This is because the letters in Rumi follow the exact alphabetical order also used in English.